Converting Elevation DEMs to 3D Tiles

 Examples

-Process a tif file that includes the half dome feature from Yosemite National Park.
+Process a TIF file that includes the half-dome feature from Yosemite National Park.
 This dataset was retrieved from the USGS National Viewer, which defines elevation data in the North American Vertical Datum, 1988 (NAVD88).
-As a result, we must set the heightReference to navd88 to ensure that AgTerrain2Tiles interprets height values accurately.
-Note that in this example, this configuration is saved to halfdome.json.
+Therefore, you must set the heightReference to navd88 to ensure that AgTerrain2Tiles interprets height values accurately.
+In this example, this configuration is saved to the halfdome.json file.

 .\AgTerrain2Tiles.exe --terrain=C:\Terrain\halfDome.tif --imagery=C:\ Terrain\halfDome_Hillshade.tif --name=HalfDome --outputDir=C:\Terrain\out --heightReference=navd88 --toMetersFactor=1.0 --extensions=".tif" --saveConfig="C:\Terrain\configs\halfdome.json"

-Building on the previous example, if we need to rerun this example (e.g., now build this Tileset with attribution strings), we can load from a config.json file.
+Building on the previous example, if you need to rerun the example, such as to build this tileset with attribution strings, you can load from the config.json file.

 .\AgTerrain2Tiles.exe --config.json=C:\Terrain\configs\halfdome.json

 The AgTerrain2Tiles utility is also capable of processing tilesets in a polar stereographic projection.
-In the example below, we see how to process data representing the lunar south pole using elevation data provided by LOLA.
+In the example below, you see how to process and save data representing the lunar south pole using elevation data provided by LOLA.

 .\AgTerrain2Tiles.exe --terrain=C:\Terrain\Lunar\LDEM_80S_20MPP_ADJ.tiff --imagery=C:\Imagery\LDEM_80S_20MPP_ADJ_HILL.tiff --name=moon_southpole --outputDir=C:\Terrain\out --heightReference=ellipsoid --toMetersFactor=1.0 --extensions=".tiff" --saveConfig="C:\Terrain\configs\moon_southpole.json"